Calendar of Forthcoming Training Events

 - Rights management

-- Cultural access projects using audiovisual archives
+- General audience access project using AV archives

 - Production of audiovisual contents based on archives (film, documentary, digital and innovative contents)